vbejgrowicz/Game-Of-Posts/README.md

 7. Run the application.

-  `$ npm start`
+  `$ npm run serve`

 ## How to Use
-After running the server and application a browser will open with the Game of Posts App where you can view, update, and remove posts and comments.
+After running the server and application, open your browser to http://localhost:8080/.
+There you can use the Game of Posts App where you can view, update, add and remove posts and comments.